INTERNATIONAL STUDENTS AT LIBI

 Contact LIBI's DSO, Li Zhu, for more information.

 A printed copy of the International Student Booklet is also available.
-Please ask a LIBI admissions representative at either the Manhattan or Flushing LIBI location.
+Please ask a LIBI admissions representative at either the Manhattan or Queens LIBI location.